 Un Bien serves tasty Caribbean-inspired sandwiches, like the Smokin' Thighs (marinated and grilled boneless chicken thighs) and the Caribbean Roast (slow roasted, marinated pork shoulder).
 Sandwiches at this vibrant island shack spot are served on a toasted baguette, smothered with aioli, and topped with fresh cilanto, pickled jalapeños, and caramelized onions.
 They can (and should) be ordered with sides of fire-roasted corn and rice & beans.

-A cash-only counter-serve in Fremont, Paseo has garnered a mass following thanks to its authentic Caribbean food that's as vibrant as the salmon-and-teal shack itself.
-There are plenty of sandwiches and platters of roast chicken, grilled pork, and seared scallops to choose from, but without question, the thing to order is the Caribbean Roast, a tender sandwich overflowing with succulent pieces of slow-roasted pork shoulder coated in a garlicky aioli and topped with cilantro, pickled jalapeños, and caramelized onions.
-The lightly toasted baguette can barely soak up all of the rich juices, so prepare to get messy.
-There are only a few tables inside this tiny spot, so clean yourself up quickly and relinquish your seat to the next addicted customer in the line out the door.
+A cash-only counter-serve in Fremont, Paseo has garnered a mass following thanks to authentic Caribbean food that's as vibrant as the salmon-and-teal shack itself.
+There are plenty of sandwiches and platters of roast chicken, grilled pork, and seared scallops to choose from, but without question, the thing to order is the Caribbean Roast, a tender sandwich overflowing with slow-roasted pork shoulder coated in a garlicky aioli and topped with cilantro, pickled jalapeños, and caramelized onions.
+The lightly toasted baguette soaks up only so much of all the rich juices, so prepare to get a little messy.
+There aren't many tables, so eat quickly and relinquish your seat to the next crazed customer.

 This place's name says it all.
 Chef Ethan Stowell offers à la carte "Staple" choices, as well as a multi-course "Fancy" chef's tasting menu.
 The former includes a variety of Italian-inspired eats, like gnocchi with housemade fennel sausage and braised lamb shank, while the latter includes $55 worth of the chef's choice.
 Either way, you can't go wrong.